 Setter said it would be disturbing if a further 15 million cubic metres of water was allowed to be taken from the aquifer, as was approved by the Board of Inquiry which considered the Ruataniwha Water Storage Scheme and Tukituki Plan Change.

-"I am very concerned when things are drying up to have a 53% increase in aquifer take over what's currently allocated."
+"I am very concerned when things are drying up to have a 53 per cent increase in aquifer take over what's currently allocated.

 "Given our aquifer is not in equilibrium at the moment, it's going downhill, and people are experiencing problems, it's absolutely irresponsible to be allocating new water consents."